Front view of the JBL Xtreme 3 speaker, showing the red light ON in the battery meter.

 The Problem

-The AC or car adapter for the JBL Charge 4 may not deliver any power because it is not receiving any to begin with.
-This can happen due to a defective AC or car circuit, tripped circuit breaker, blown fuse, faulty wiring, power failure, and the like.
+The AC or car adapter may not deliver any power because it is not receiving any to begin with.
+This can happen due to a defective AC or car circuit.
+Tripped circuit breakers, blown fuses, faulty wiring, and power failure can cause it as well.

 The Fix

 Check that your outlet has power by testing it by plugging in a lamp or other device.
-Reset circuit breakers if tripped, and if the outlet has a light switch that controls it, then be sure that that switch is in the ON position.
+Reset circuit breakers if tripped.
+And if the outlet has a light switch that controls it, then flip that switch ON.

 2. Power Supply is Too Weak, Broken, or is the Wrong Version

 The charger did work well at one time.
 But recently, its output power has fallen due to aging parts inside.
-Most JBL speakers needs at least 1 amp of charging current at 5 volts (5 watts) from the supply to fully recharge the speaker.
+Most speakers needs at least 1 amp of charging current at 5 volts (5 watts) to fully recharge.
 And the larger ones like the Charge and Xtreme series need much more.

-To address this, check the power requirements of your speaker, and then make sure that the charger you select matches or exceeds them.
+To address this, check the power requirements of your speaker.
+Then make sure that the charger you select matches or exceeds them.

 In the case of USB-C chargers, make sure the version of the one you have is compatible with your speaker.
 The same holds true for the connecting cable between them.